robosac333/Weni_Chatbot/README.md

 ## Recieve response from a Weathermap API

-I have used the OpenWeatherMap API to get the weather data for a city mainly because it is free.
+I have used the OpenWeatherMap API to get the currentweather data for a city with all the attributes mainly because it is free.

+The Link to the API Docs is: https://openweathermap.org/current

+In addition, it has other API Docs which can be accessed by the child agent to get the

 To get the API key, you need to sign up on the OpenWeatherMap website and get the API key.